dario-marino/On_Sinergy_And_Rivalry/README.md

    - [Compustat Database](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/query.png).
 You have to access Wharton for this, the image shows how the request looks like.

 The first step is to create these files that I am going to give it to you directly in the next section.
 We have to run [the matching code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/mymatch.py) that creates a matching table for compustat and USPTO names.
+Then with this matching table we can create companydata_with_portfolio_embedded.csv, which is a file I give you directly but it is only what can be created with [the following code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/mypatentportfolio.py)